 Sends out email containing the change descriptions to users who are configured as reviewers for affected files (done by setting the Reviews: field in the user specification).
 This script is a version of the p4review.py script that is available on the Perforce Web site, but has been modified to use the server instance number.
-It relies on a configuration file in the same location, called p4review.cfg.
-On Windows, a driver called run_p4review.cmd, located in the same directory, allows you to run the review daemon through the Windows scheduler.
+It relies on a configuration file in /p4/common/config, called p4\<instance>.p4review.cfg.
+On Windows, a driver called run\p4review.cmd, located in the same directory, allows you to run the review daemon through the Windows scheduler.